Phoenix1485/Phoenix1485/README.md

 - 👋 Hi, I’m codecrusher
 - 👀 I’m interested in gaming, programming and other things
-- 🌱 I’m currently learning Javascript and C++
+- 🌱 Expierenced in js/ts, reactjs, nextjs, html/css